systers/vms/docs/Installation Guide.md

 The `vagrant up` command also boots the Virtual Machine.

 Once the VM download has completed, upon boot, it may ask you to choose an `Available bridged network interface`.
-The first option wil work in most cases.
+The first option will work in most cases.

 You may come across a message that says `default: Warning: Remote connection disconnect.
 Retrying...` This message means that the VM is still booting up which is why we cannot establish a connection with it.
 It is normal to wait on this message for a few minutes (~5 minutes in my case) before we are able to get a connection to the VM.
 You may need to wait a few minutes until you get a message saying `default: Machine booted and ready!`.

 File syncing will work properly after you receive this message: `default: Mounting shared folders`.
 Please wait for this message before proceeding to the next steps.

-Once the VM booted up (and you were able to receive the messages specified above), you can ssh onto the VM by running the command:
+Once the VM boots up (and you were able to receive the messages specified above), you can ssh onto the VM by running the command:

     vagrant ssh